-Do you own a rusty bicycle that spends most of its time sitting at the back of your garage?
+Do you own a rusty bike that spends most of its time sitting at the back of your garage?
 Or have you recently inherited one that requires some serious restoration?
-If so, read on to find out how to quickly restore your bike to its former glory!
+If so, read on to find out how to derust a bike and quickly restore its former glory!

-Bike frames, wheel rims and gears are often made from steel which is vulnerable to rusting.
-The elements in rainwater, salt on the streets and other materials can sometimes cause rust to build on your bike and eat away at the metal, especially if it’s exposed.
-Most bikes are painted and the paint will prevent air exposure to the bare metal, although, over time, the paint starts to peel off and exposes the metal underneath.
+Bike frames, wheel rims, and gears are often made from steel which is vulnerable to rusting.
+The elements in rainwater, salt on the streets, and other materials can cause rust to build on your bike and eat away at the metal, especially if it’s exposed.
+Most bikes are painted to protect the metal from exposure to the elements, but paint can flake and peel off and some areas cannot be painted, such as the chain and the wheels.
+Over time, these areas will begin to rust.

 Before you decide on a plan of attack, carefully check your bike to see which areas require de-rusting and consider how to tackle different parts.
 Removing rust from moving parts such as gears and wheel rims is more intricate (and more of a safety issue) than removing rust from the frame.
 Any rust on the frame is likely to be purely cosmetic, but check for any cracks that could seriously affect its stability!
 You may need to discard your bike if such issues are found, or at least seek an expert opinion.